InvisibleCucumber/My_YOLO_Project/README.md

     If you are using video, webcam, large number of images or streaming, be sure to add **stream=True** so that the outputs are processed as a generator (stream) and not stored in memory.

+# 🚀 YOLO Classification

+## Description
+    Inside the utill, we wrote a function that uses the kwargs and is used for classification!
+    In this style of function, we don't need to set new parameters every time, but it intelligently takes and uses any number of new parameters.